 If cocaine intoxication is suspected, the health care provider may order the following tests:

 - Cardiac enzymes (to look for evidence of heart damage or heart attack)

 - Chest x-ray

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.